 Gaussian elimination is not always numerically stable.
-Suppose that, due to roundoff error, we have a matrix with a very small entry on the diagonal.
+In other words, it is susceptible to rounding error that may result in an incorrect final matrix.
+Suppose that, due to roundoff error, the matrix A has a very small entry on the diagonal.